PUBLICATION ETHICS AND MALPRACTICE STATEMENT

 AUTHORSHIP CRITERIA

-All authors must meet all four ICMJE criteria:
+All authors must meet all four criteria defined by the ICMJE (International Committee of Medical Journal Editors):

 1. Substantial contribution to conception, design, data acquisition, analysis, or interpretation.